Cameron Corner, Outback NSW

 The massive arid landscape of Sturt National Park has unique beauty; it's a place of peace and solitude, the most outback of our outback parks.

 The park spans the dunes of the Strzelecki Desert across the ancient mesas of the Grey Range and Mt King (the Jump-Ups) and to the Gibber plains, gorges and hills of Mount Wood.
-With the dingo (dog) fence forming the north and western boundary of the park, Sturt provides some great vantage points to view this extensive barrier that runs form the Darling Downs in Queensland all the way down through South Australia.
+With the dingo (dog) fence forming the north and western boundary of the park, Sturt provides some great vantage points to view this extensive barrier that runs from the Darling Downs in Queensland all the way down through South Australia.

 There are 3 wonderful and informative self-drive tours in Sturt National Park